Book your safari trip here:

 Lake Nakuru is the most viable feature of the park which is surrounded by hills and cliffs giving it a majestic look.
 This park is recommended for photographers and nature lovers due to its beautiful outlook.

-Lake Nakuru
+Lake Nakuru National Park

-Wildlife at Lake Nakuru National park
+Wildlife at L. Nakuru

 The big 5